krzysu/website-analyzer/server/README.md

 - `DB_PORT`: Your MySQL port (e.g., `3306`).
 - `DB_NAME`: The name of your database (e.g., `crawler_db`).
 - `PORT`: The port the application will run on (e.g., `8080`).
+- `API_KEY`: A secret key required for authenticating API requests.
+Generate a strong, random key.

 ### 3. Running the Application